We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-There is an association between nausea and a lack of appetite.
-Nausea can often lead to a lack of appetite, and a person may feel nauseated if they have not eaten enough.
-These two symptoms can relate to a range of conditions.
-Although some of these conditions require medical attention, it is possible to treat many causes at home.
+Nausea may lead to a lack of appetite, and a person may feel nauseated if they have not eaten enough.
+Having no appetite and feeling sick when eating can relate to a range of conditions.

 Nausea is a feeling in the mouth, back of the throat, and stomach that many people refer to as feeling sick.
 Nausea can sometimes lead to vomiting.
 Other common symptoms that can accompany nausea are dizziness, difficulty swallowing, excessive saliva production, and clammy skin.